TEAMMATES/teammates/docs/setting-up.md

    **Verification**: Run a `gcloud` command (e.g. `gcloud version`) in order to verify that you can access the SDK from the command line.

-1. Run this command to install App Engine Java SDK bundled with the Cloud SDK:
+1. Run the following command to install App Engine Java SDK bundled with the Cloud SDK:
    ```sh
    # Linux/OS X/Windows
    gcloud -q components install app-engine-java